three critical considerations to building a world-class inclusion model and employer brand

 Having these objectives clearly defined will also make it easier to quantify the metrics.
 Employee surveys provide engagement scores and retention is easily tracked, as are internal mobility and leadership development.
 Each of these indicators alone may not give you a complete picture of your inclusion efforts, but collectively they provide a holistic picture of successes and opportunities.

 Part of the data collection process also requires an integrated effort to identify the relevant insights that need to be considered – whether these are hard numbers such as NPS scores or percentage of leaders with diverse backgrounds.
 Don’t forget, however, anecdotal information can also offer important insights on workforce perception.
-Consider establishing focus group interviews and an inclusion council – which the Society for Human Resource Management cites as an effective channel for communicating to the C-suite the perception of the workforce.
+Consider establishing focus group interviews and an inclusion council for communicating to the C-suite the perception of the workforce.

 champion your case to leadership